billpwchan/futu_algo/README.md

     python main.py -fu  /   python main.py --force_update

-Store all data from CSV to SQLite Database
+Store all data from CSV to SQLite Database *(Currently the database isn't used for any feature)*

     python main.py -d   /   python main.py --database